thingsboard/thingsboard.github.io/docs/user-guide/ui/aliases.md

 6. Click "Add" in the lower right corner of the dialog box.
 7. After alias has been added, click "Save" in the lower right corner of the dialog box.
 8. Click the "Add new widget" sign in the middle of the screen.
-9. From the drop-down Select widget menu, select a Cards bundle.
-Move to the cell "Latest values" and pick an Entity Table widget.
+9. In the opened widget bundles selection, click "Cards system".
+There select an Entities table widget.
 10. Input a data source: Entity type, _Relations query_ alias and add telemetry.
 Click "Add" in the lower right corner to add a widget.
 11. After a widget has been added, click a big tick icon in the lower right corner of the screen to save all applied changes.